platformsh/platformsh-docs/docs/src/languages/php/_index.md

                 protocol: http
     ```

-    By configuring your app to connect via a TCP socket, the `$PORT` environment variable is set.
+    When you configure your app to connect via a TCP socket, the `$PORT` environment variable is automatically set.
-    You might have to configure your app to connect via the `$PORT` TCP socket, especially when using web servers like [Swoole](swoole.md), or [Roadrunner](https://github.com/roadrunner-server/roadrunner).
+    You might have to configure your app to connect via the `$PORT` TCP socket,
+    especially when using web servers such as [Swoole](swoole.md) or [Roadrunner](https://github.com/roadrunner-server/roadrunner).
 3. You might also need to override redirects to let the custom web server handle them.

     ```yaml {location=".platform.app.yaml"}